hyperlane-xyz/hips/HIP-7.md

 Cons:

 - Needs an additional offchain Hyperlane Safe Services which will store the signatures for the multisig calls and gets the per-destination-chain message and metadata when fetched from the respective ISM through CCIP read interface.
+This will scale up in complexity as we add more chains and will need to be maintained.

 #### Use AA-style solutions

 (Privy, Pimlico, ZeroDev, Capsule, Portal, etc)

 Uses shamir secret sharing to split the private key of the multisig participants and use the threshold signature scheme to sign the transactions.
 The threshold signature scheme will be implemented in the SSSISM contract.